 Facing the main entrance follow the path around the right-hand side of the building to the wicket gate by the main road.
 Cross the road into the small woodland, and turn left up the footpath that runs alongside the road heading uphill.

-Take the footpath through the kissing gate on the left, signed ‘National Trails/ Caw Gap’.
+Coninue to follow the road and take the footpath through the gate on the left, signed ‘National Trails/ Caw Gap’.
 Follow the grassy path straight on, Hadrian’s Wall is on your right.

 It's a steady climb up to the trig point on the top of Winshield Crags, the highest point on Hadrian’s Wall at 1,132 ft / 345m.
 For a longer walk, continue on to Cawfields OR retrace your steps back to your start point.